 Her journey and triumph over depression are chronicled on her website, www.terrikarch.com, and her blog provides positive support for individuals dealing with mental illness.
 Her family profile is listed on the National Website for Families for Depression Awareness and her story has been featured on local TV and radio stations and in National Newsletters.

 Her speaking program, "Changing the Face of Depression" highlights successful individuals living with a mental illness and has been presented to organizations across the state of Illinois and surrounding states.

 Terri has been involved with pageantry for over 30 years as a contestants, judge, director and coach.
 She spent 10 years as a volunteer with the Miss America Organization as a Local Pageant Director and State Staff Member for the Miss Illinois Scholarship Pageant.

 In 2012, Terri was named Mrs. Illinois International 2012 and travelled over 10,000 miles during her year of service sharing her story of hope and breaking through the stigma of depression.

 Terri is a writer of Christian poetry and has also performed Christian rap music.
-She and her husband Rich will celebrate their 33rd Wedding Anniversary in 2021.
-They reside in Bonnie, Illinois with their fur babies, Bella Bleu and Echo.
+She and her husband Rich will celebrated their 35th Wedding Anniversary in 2023.
+They reside in Mt.
+Vernon, Illinois with their fur babies, Bella Bleu and Echo.
 They have two children - Summer and Noah.

 Well - there you have it.
 My life in a nut shell.
 On paper, it seems I had the perfect little life.
 But if my life was so perfect, why did it feel like I was dying inside?
 I spent so many days just going through the motions - putting on that "happy face" but then coming home to my bedroom closet and laying in a fetal position for what must have been hours.
 Unable to move or think or communicate.
 I had become a shell of the person I once was.